Florida's Best Secret Beaches

 The Sunshine State doesn't want for pretty palm-lined stretches of sand.

-But for a beach experience that takes you away from the usual deemed-postcard-worthy haunts, do the peripheral vision thing and set your sights on Florida's sublime spaces between.
+But for a beach experience that takes you away from the usual postcard-worthy haunts, access your peripheral vision and set your sights on Florida's sublime spaces between.

-Within easy reach of vacation meccas such as Miami's South Beach and Gulf Coast snowbird flocking grounds like St. Petersburg Beach, our five picks give you a taste of a lesser known, less crowded Florida.
+Within easy reach of vacation meccas such as Miami's South Beach and the Gulf Coast's snowbird flocking grounds, including St. Petersburg Beach, our 5 picks give you a taste of a lesser-known, less crowded Florida.